Homeroida/NATO-Phonetic-Alphabet-Converter/README.md

 ## Contact

-This project was created by [Zura Tchanishvili](https://github.com/Homeroida) chanishvili@gmail.com.
+This project was created by [Zura Tchanishvili](https://github.com/Homeroida) write on chanishvili@gmail.com.

 The NATO phonetic alphabet data was sourced from [Wikipedia](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet).